 - 3. Remove the MC-1RU's front panel by loosening the two captive screws. - 4.
+Ensure that switch SW4 on the front edge of the card is in the TERM position. - 5.
 With the components facing up and the ejector to the right, slide the HDCC-2CH board into either Slot 1 or 2.
-The connectors will positively engage and the ejector will bottom out when the board is fully seated. - 5.
-Re-install the MC-1RU's front panel.
+The connectors will positively engage and the ejector will bottom out when the board is fully seated. - 6.
+Re-install the MC-1RU front panel.